GmrezaH/devopsToolkit/docker/README.md

 ### Install from a package

-If you can't use Docker's rpm repository to install Docker Engine, you can download the .rpm file for your release and install it manually.
+If you can't use Docker's `rpm` repository to install Docker Engine, you can download the `.rpm` file for your release and install it manually.
 You need to download a new file each time you want to upgrade Docker Engine.

 1. Go to https://download.docker.com/linux/rhel/

 1. Select your RHEL version in the list.

-1. Select the applicable architecture (x86_64, aarch64, or s390x), and then go to stable/Packages/.
+1. Select the applicable architecture (x86_64, aarch64, or s390x), and then go to `stable/Packages/`.

 1. Download the following `rpm` files for the Docker Engine, CLI, containerd, and Docker Compose packages: